A "real name registration" requirement for users of Internet services has been discussed in China for many years. Here is how a

 据南京市官员透露,国新办7月27日下发的这份通知要求内地各新闻网站取消现行的新闻稿件匿名跟帖或发帖功能,转而实施实名注册登陆制度,即网民在新闻网站注册时必须填写真实姓名、身份证号码等信息,通过验证后方可登陆跟帖或发帖,对新闻事件发表言论。

-On September 7, 2009, the New York Times carried a report on the Ta Kung Pao story, and went on to say:
+On September 7, 2009, the New York Times carried a report on the Ta Kung Pao story, and

 But in early August, without notification of a change, news portals like Sina, Netease, Sohu and scores of other sites began asking unregistered users to sign in under their real names and identification numbers, said top editors at two of the major portals affected.
 A Sina staff member also confirmed the change.